Tessa’s Recipe Rundown

 Can I Make This Pot Pie Ahead of Time?

 Yes!
-Make the Chicken Pot Pie filling from start to finish up to 48 hours in advance, and refrigerate in an airtight container.
+Make the filling from start to finish up to 48 hours in advance, and refrigerate in an airtight container.
 Just above are the instructions for making the biscuits ahead of time.
 I recommend adding a few minutes to the cooking time if making ahead to account for the chilled filling.

 Do I Need to Let the Chicken Pot Pie Rest After Baking?

 Yes!
-Letting the Chicken Pot Pie rest after baking is important, as it lets that intense heat cool off a bit, allowing the sauce to cool and slightly thicken a bit before serving.
+Letting the Pot Pie rest after baking is important, as it lets that intense heat cool off a bit, allowing the sauce to cool and slightly thicken a bit before serving.
 Trust me, it will make serving this dish much easier once that filling has set up a little!

 How Should I Store Biscuit Pot Pie?

-This Biscuit Pot Pie will keep in the fridge, covered well with plastic wrap, for up to 3 days.
+Biscuit Pot Pie will keep in the fridge, covered well with plastic wrap, for up to 3 days.
 I like to pull the remaining biscuits off and store them wrapped in aluminum foil in the fridge, and store the filling separately in an airtight container.
 This keeps the biscuits crisp when reheating.

 How Should I Reheat the Biscuit Pot Pie?

-Reheat the Chicken Pot Pie filling in the microwave until heated through, and warm the biscuits in the oven at 425°F for 10-15 minutes, or until warmed through and re-crisped.
+Reheat the filling in the microwave until heated through, and warm the biscuits in the oven at 425°F for 10-15 minutes, or until warmed through and re-crisped.
 This method prevents the biscuits from becoming too soggy as they sit on the pot pie filling in the fridge, and crisps the bottoms up as they reheat, too!

 Can you Freeze Biscuit Pot Pie?